coderdark/react/README.md

 ```javascript
 setCounter((counter) => counter + 1)
 ```
+### useEffect
++ use when connecting to external systems like browser apis, fetching data from a service, for custom hooks, controlling components not written for react (plain vanilla js)
 + `useEffect` executes as the component mounts, unmounts and component state updates depending on the dependencies passed.
   + https://react.dev/reference/react/useEffect
   + Execute only on mount (the dependency is an empty array `[]`)